2akia/Password-Generator/README.md

 # License

 This project is licensed under the MIT License.
-See the [LICENSE] (LICENSE)file for details.
+See the [LICENSE](LICENSE) file for details.

 > [!NOTE]